rust-stuco/lectures/week2/slides.md

 # The `String` type

-* In addition to string literals, Rust has another string type, `String`.
+* In addition to string literals, Rust has another string type, `String`
 * `String` manages data allocated on the heap
 * Dynamically stores an amount of text that is unknown at compile time